SSR and Isomorphic Rendering

 Traditional Server-Side Template Engine Rendering

-Pros:- SEO-friendly with fast first-screen loading
+Advantages:- SEO-friendly, fast first-screen loading

-- Server-side control, offering higher security
+- Server-side control, higher security

-Disadvantages:- Poor user experience; each interaction requires a page refresh
+Disadvantages:- Poor user experience, each interaction requires a page refresh

-- High server-side load
+- High server load

 CSR (Client-Side Rendering)

-- Strong client-side processing power and rapid response
+- Strong client-side processing capability, fast response

 SSR (Server-Side Rendering)

-Pros:- SEO-friendly with fast first-screen loading
+Advantages:- SEO-friendly, fast first-screen loading

 - Supports dynamic content